ibm-cloud-docs/appid/mfa.md

 6. The MFA code is validated and redirected to the client app with the authorization code to continue the OAuth 2 flow.

-MFA is a part of the graduated tier price plan.
+MFA is a part of the graduated tier pricing plan.
 For more information on what that means see [the docs](/docs/services/appid/faq.html#pricing).
 {:tip}

 </br>